 In other cases, SSD is related to an undiagnosed medical condition, but this does not make it any less real.

-No one knows why SSD really occurs, but research suggests that risk factors may include:
+No one knows why SSD really occurs, but

 People with SSD experience excessive anxiety and persistent negative emotions, feelings, and behaviors in relation to at least one chronic, disabling, or distressing physical symptom.
 Some common physical symptoms associated with SSD include: